dentik-info/render-doc-pic-to-md/README.md

 - This service does not store files.
 Upload a PDF, receive a `pdf_id`, poll `/status`, and download Markdown via `/download` when ready.
 - For large or long-running jobs, prefer polling from the client.
 Avoid long synchronous waits in a single request on Render.
+- The image endpoint `/process-image` is synchronous and returns the OCR/LaTeX result immediately.
+- Never commit secrets.
+The sample script `1 - snippy - md.py` should be updated to load credentials from environment variables instead of hardcoding them.